ISISComputingGroup/ibex_developers_manual/GUI_development/Building-the-GUI.md

+Before building and running the GUI please make sure you have followed the steps from here: [First time installing and building (Windows)](First-time-installing-and-building-(Windows)).
+In particular make sure Git and genie_python are installed.

+## Eclipse RCP resources

 We have a book which should serve as a reasonable introduction to the Eclipse RCP platform: 'Eclipse Rich Client Platform' by McAffer, Lemieux and Aniszczyk.
 There is also a basic introduction at http://www.vogella.com/tutorials/EclipseRCP/article.html.

 ## Checking out the GUI

-Before building and running the GUI please make sure you have followed the steps from here (First-time-installing-and-building-(Windows))[First-time-installing-and-building-(Windows)]

 Create a directory for where you want your IBEX GUI to reside (e.g. `C:\Instrument\Dev`).
 From an appropriate Git console (e.g. Git Bash) navigate to your directory and run: